tianyi17/tianyi17.github.io/_pages/about.md

 * Transportation Safety

 I have interned and conducted research at Futurewei Technologies Research Lab, the Washington State Department of Transportation, and China Railway First Group.
-These experiences have provided me with valuable insights into the transportation industry.
+These experiences have provided me with valuable insights into the transportation industry and its challenges.

 ***Quotes***:<br/>
 "All models are wrong, but some are useful."<br/>